NTIA/webrtc-4-qos/README.md

 5. Learn and Enjoy!

 We now have Apache serving the main index page and Node will be serving all the WebRTC pages and signaling.
+   + Don't forget to kill the servers when you are done.
+Type `sudo apachectl stop` to kill the Apache server, and type **Ctrl-C** to kill the node server.